newlandsvalley/purescript-audiograph/README.md

 Contributing
 ------------

-The POC seems promising.
-Contributions would be more than welcome to help nurture it a little. purescript-webaudio only covers a relatively small proportion of the Web-Audio API and PRs which attempt to extend its reach are not being actively merged. __visual-audio-graph__ has some nice approaches to specifying custom nodes which we could perhaps steal.
+Contributions would be more than welcome to help nurture it a little. purescript-webaudio only covers a relatively small proportion of the Web-Audio API at the moment. __visual-audio-graph__ has some nice approaches to specifying custom nodes which we could perhaps steal.